MoniPar/quiz/README.md

 At present there are three different outcomes, where the icon and the remark change according to the total score.

 The icon is a visual representation of the score outcome.
 The remark is meant to reward, incentivise or gently put down the player while also encouraging them to take the quiz again to improve their outcome.
 The 'Play Again' button draws the user's eye and entices them to play the quiz again.
+Pressing this button will refresh the quiz and bring the player back to the start of the quiz without having to re-insert the Username.

 ## Future Features

 The following features will be added at a later date to improve user experience:

-* More available questions, perhaps using an external API, so that the players are tested on different questions every time they take the quiz.
+* More available questions, perhaps using an external API, so that the players are tested on a few different questions every time they take the quiz.
 A difficulty level option might be included here.

 * Increase the number of different outcomes on 'Score Display' when there are more questions added.